QuantumCraftr/fantom-sweeper-bot/README.md

 `node index.js testnet`

 The bot will start monitoring the specified wallet and log its activities to the console.

+### Websocket script:
+`node index-ws.js mainnet`

+## Adapting for Ethereum
+To adapt the scripts for Ethereum:

+Modify the RPC and WebSocket URLs in the .env file to point to Ethereum nodes.
+Adjust the GAS_LIMIT and MAX_PRIORITY_FEE variables in the scripts as needed for the Ethereum network.

 ## Warning